 Although I am not a person of color, I was disgusted by the blatant racism I observed throughout my years in York.
 In the hallways of my school, I’d hear other white students constantly use derogatory and inflammatory words like ghetto, ratchet, and the n word with no repercussions.
 And my own American History teacher once argued that racism hasn’t existed in any severe form since the abolition of slavery, saying: “When people today say that racism is bad, I ask them “compared to what?””

-When I attended Central York, there were no outlets for students with diverse backgrounds to voice their grievances or become involved in activism.
+When I attended Central York, there were no outlets for students with diverse backgrounds to voice their grievances or to become involved in activism.
 That changed after the year of 2020.

 When the book ban grabbed national headlines, I was amazed as I watched afar to see protests in the streets of York, to see students waving their signs on the school’s front lawn, to hear about the hundred-plus people clamoring outside of school board meetings.
 And, as an education student at the University of Pittsburgh, I was enthralled to see students and teachers banding together to fight for the right of a just education, an education indicative of the real history of the United States, including the crucial stories and histories of Indigeounous peoples and people of color.